iTwin/appui/docs/changehistory/NextVersion.md

 Loaded `svg` from a URL is now cached and will be reused between render in different places, skipping the fetch/parsing it was doing each time before.

+### Fixed `ConditionalIconItem` functionality

+Apps can now use React icons directly for conditional display using the `ConditionalIconItem`.
+While this class was available in 4.0, there were implementation errors that prevented its use.

 ## @itwin/components-react

 - Improved property layout in `VirtualizedPropertyGrid` to make sure action buttons does not overflow on small screens.